Cambodian genocide: Mao era

 Pol Pot replied: "The issue of lines of struggle raised by Chairman Mao is an important strategic issue.
 We will follow your words in the future.
 I have read and learned various works of Chairman Mao since I was young, especially the theory on people's war.
 Your works have guided our entire party."
-On the other hand, during another meeting in August 1975, Chinese Premier Zhou Enlai warned Sihanouk as well as Khmer Rouge leaders including Khieu Samphan and Ieng Sary of the danger of radical movement towards communism, citing the mistakes in China's own Great Leap Forward.
+On the other hand, during an August 1975 meeting, Chinese Premier Zhou Enlai warned Sihanouk as well as Khmer Rouge leaders including Khieu Samphan and Ieng Sary of the danger of radical movement toward communism, citing the mistakes in China's Great Leap Forward.
 Zhou urged them not to repeat the mistakes that had caused havoc.
 Sihanouk later recalled that Khieu Samphan and Ieng Thirith responded only with "an incredulous and superior smile".

-During the genocide, China was the largest military and economic supporter of the Khmer Rouge, supplying "more than 15,000 military advisers" and most of its external aid.
+During the genocide, China was the Khmer Rouge's largest military and economic supporter, supplying "more than 15,000 military advisers" and most of its external aid.
 It is estimated that at least 90% of foreign aid to Khmer Rouge came from China, with 1975 alone seeing US$1 billion in interest-free economic and military aid, "the biggest aid ever given to any one country by China".
 A series of internal crises in 1976 prevented Beijing from exerting substantial influence over Khmer Rouge policies.

 Transition period

 After Mao's death in September 1976, China underwent a two-year transitionary period that ended with the appointment of Deng Xiaoping as its new paramount leader in December 1978.
-During the transition period, Pol Pot made an official visit to China in July 1977 and he was welcomed by CCP chairman Hua Guofeng and other high-ranking CCP officials, with the People's Daily calling him the "Comrade from Cambodia" (柬埔寨战友).
-Pol Pot also toured around the agricultural production model of Dazhai, a product of Mao's era.
-Chen Yonggui, Vice Premier of China and the leader of Dazhai, visited Cambodia in December 1977, commending the achievement of its movement towards communism.
+During the transition period, Pol Pot made an official visit to China in July 1977 and was welcomed by CCP chairman Hua Guofeng and other high-ranking CCP officials, with the People's Daily calling him the "Comrade from Cambodia" (柬埔寨战友).
+Pol Pot also toured the agricultural production model of Dazhai, a product of Mao's era.
+Chen Yonggui, Vice Premier of China and the leader of Dazhai, visited Cambodia in December 1977, commending the achievement of its movement toward communism.

 In 1978, Son Sen, a Khmer Rouge leader and the Minister of National Defense of Democratic Kampuchea, visited China and obtained its approval for military aid.
 In the same year, high-ranking CCP officials such as Wang Dongxing and Deng Yingchao visited Cambodia to offer support.